Reach out anytime

 Sin entered the world and altered our relationship with God.

 God had placed Adam and Eve in the garden and provided them with everything they needed.
-They were in perfect relationship with God and with one another. by exercising his freewill and disobeying God, they would alter their relationship with God, as well as their relationship with each other.
+They were in a perfect relationship with God and with one another.
+By exercising their free will and disobeying God, they would alter their relationship with God, as well as their relationship with each other.

 It’s not just Adam and Eve - ALL have sinned